akuklev/akuklev/what-are-dependent-types.md

 Now when the signature tells that the argument `q` must satisfy grammar `g`, the programming tools (IDEs) can also perform validation, syntax highlighting, context help, autocompletion, etc. for argument `q`.

 ---
-1. From theoretical point of view this extension does not add any additional complexity to the language if it readily supports dependent types and inductive data types.
+1. From theoretical perspective, this extension does not introduce any additional complexity to the language if it readily supports dependent types and inductive data types.

 § Concluding Notes